jaydeepkasture/ScreenController/README.md

 # ScreenController
-Screen Controller is an elegent way of dealing with many Screens in Unity3D.
+Screen Controller is an elegant way of dealing with many Screens in Unity3D.
 HOW TO USE THIS METHOD?

 1. Copy ScreenController and screen scripts.